Achievable logoAchievable logo

 • Yield-based options

-We’ll first focus on index options.
+We’ll start with index options.

 Index options

-We briefly covered index options earlier in this unit, which derive their value from fluctuations in a specific index’s value.
-For example, you could invest in an S&P 500 index options contract that provides a return if the index value falls, is flat, or rises.
-Instead of investing based on stock price changes, index options investors bet on index value fluctuations.
-While there are numerous indices available to trade options on, these are most likely to appear on the exam:
+We briefly covered index options earlier in this unit.
+Index options derive their value from changes in a specific index’s value.
+For example, you could trade an S&P 500 index option contract that pays off if the index falls, stays flat, or rises (depending on the strike price and whether you use calls or puts).

 SPX - S&P 500